DailinH/HD-MANN/report.md

         return self.fc(x)
 ```

+Input data will be mapped into HD space with d dimensions through the controller so it can be treated as a HD encoder.
+For both training and validation, a support set and a query set will be provided to the controller.
+The goal is to let the controller map objects in the same category to simliar location in HD space for both sets.

+After the support set is mapped into HD vectors, they will be saved into external memory for comparing with the query set HD vectors.
+We calculate the cosine similarity between each query set HD vector and all support set HD vectors, apply shapening and normalization.
+Finally, we dot product the similarity matrix with the ground truth labels to get a weighted sum as our prediction.

 ### 2. Attention Mechansim for the Key-Value Memory

 Let $\alpha$ be the consine similarity and $\epsilon$ the sharpening function.
 The attention function $\sigma$ is defined as